Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 What are the features that make for the best printer for Cricut?
 First and foremost, it comes down to the compatibility between your printer and the Cricut cutting machine.
 You don’t want to spend a lot of time and money finding the best printer for your needs just to find out that it doesn’t work with your Cricut.
 In this sense, the top rated printers for Cricut usually offer wireless connectivity to your mobile device or computer.

 A close second is your printer’s ability to work with a wide range of paper types.
 Your Cricut machine can work with virtually any type of paper, and you want the printer you buy to do the same.
 The same goes for paper sizes.
-Most Cricut cutting machines can work with paper up to 12 inches wide, so you’ll want to be sure your printer can handle the same.
+Cricut cutting machines can work with paper up to 12 inches wide, so you’ll want to be sure your printer can handle similar sizes.

-Finally, the best printer to use with Cricut machines can also function as standard home printers for any of your document or photo printing needs.
+Finally, the top-rated printers to use with Cricut machines can also function as standard home printers for any of your daily document or photo printing needs.
 They should offer all the same features and functionalities you’ve come to expect from a high-quality home printer.
 Keep reading to learn more about the best printers for Cricut.